kdfriedman/expense-tracker-app/README.md

 # expense-tracker-app

 Easy way to store your expenses using ReactJS.
-Has settled expense toggle switch to represent a settled expense, expense expiration, expense remove action, and input validation.
-All data is stored in localStorage until expiration date or manual removal.
+Has a 'settled expense toggle switch' to represent a settled expense, expense expiration, expense remove action, and input validation.
+All data is stored in localStorage until expiration date or user manual removal occurs.

 https://settle-up-app.web.app/